Tips for Success from Adobe Stock Buyers - HOW Design

 Lots of Choices Needed

-When it’s an important project like an identity program, a press kit with inserts, or an invitation package, smart creatives don’t download the first thing that comes up in a keyword search.
-They may spend an hour or more researching each image, searching for the perfect vector or illustration.
+When it’s an important project like an identity program, a press kit with inserts, or an invitation package, smart creatives may spend an hour or more researching each image, searching for the perfect vector or illustration.
 For Sarai, whose clients include tourism organizations and nonprofits, frequent keyword searches include ‘outdoors,’ ‘transportation,’ ‘cityscape,’ ‘architecture,’ ‘hotel,’ ‘recreation,’ ‘camping,’ ‘restaurant,’ ‘education,’ and ‘economics.’

-In the celebration program (below) for City Harvest, not only did the colors and relative positions of the building change, but many elements were added to make a unique composition.
+In the celebration program (below) for City Harvest, not only did the colors and relative positions of the New York City buildings change, but many elements were added to make a unique composition.

 As the designer of a quarterly magazine devoted to local dining, she may need beer steins and wineglasses for infographics on craft beers and vineyards, which are ideal subjects for a search for vector icons.
 The time and creativity will go into creating the structure of the infographic and ensuring that data is meaningful, not drawing the basic elements.
 But when it comes to those elements, there can never be too many choices.